ceph/ceph/doc/man/8/cephfs.rst

 Limitations
 ===========

-When setting layout data, the specified stripe unit and stripe count must multiply to the size of an object.
+When setting layout data, the specified object size must evenly divide by the specified stripe unit.
 Any parameters you don't set explicitly are left at the system defaults.

 Obviously setting the layout of a file and a directory means different